helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 ```

 Note how we do the indentation above: `nindent 2` tells the template engine to
 add a newline and indent every line in `stringWithLongText` with two spaces.
-The `{{-`
-trims the whitespace to the left, and `nindent` re-adds the newline with the
+The `{{-` trims the whitespace to the left, and `nindent` re-adds the newline
 correct indentation.

 As noted above, there is one caveat to this approach.
-If the first non-blank line of the value contains leading white-space this breaks our indent.
+If the first non-blank
+line of the value contains leading white-space this breaks our indent.
-The YAML parser will report this as an error and Helm will abort the install or update.
-When this happens we should adjust our template and generate the YAML string for this value using the  `quote` function instead.
+The YAML parser will report this as an error and Helm will abort the install
+or update.
+When this happens we should adjust our template and generate the
+YAML string for this value using the `quote` function instead.

 ### Importing Files into Strings in Templates